11 Best Legal Tech Companies of 2026

 1. Briefpoint.ai

-With Briefpoint’s generative AI, legal teams can draft discovery response documents in minutes.
-These include but are not limited to:
+And with Briefpoint’s generative AI, legal teams can draft discovery response documents in minutes.
+These include, but are not limited to:

 - Requests for admission